-It’s easy to brighten up a dark room right now with these easy and cheap designer tips.
-Maximize natural light with paint colors and more!
+Learn how to brighten a dark room using natural light right now with these easy and cheap interior designer tips!

 Are your spaces feeling a bit dark and gloomy?
 Especially during the long, dreary winter months?
 I have just a bit of experience with this, as I live in Seattle, where we have something like 300 grey days a year!